 WSU Policy 3.33/Eschewing Campus/Workplace Violence and WSU 8.18/Eschewing Campus/Workplace Violence describe annual training that is available to all University community members, including identifying and diffusing potentially violent or threatening situations.
-Through the WSU website, MyTraining section, WSU hosts, "Campus Safety: Active Threat Incident Planning, Care Team (UBIT Training), R.A.D.
-(Rape Aggression Defense) basic self-defense.

 A common theme found in University safety awareness programming is that all University community members are responsible for their own security and the security of others.